Issue #1022

 Web scraping used to mean writing brittle scripts that broke whenever a site changed.
 Now AI agents can browse the web like humans do.
 They read pages, click buttons, fill forms, and extract data without you writing CSS selectors for every element.

-This guide covers five tools that make AI-powered browser automation possible.
+This guide covers tools that make AI-powered browser automation possible.
 Some are low-level SDKs.
 Others handle everything from navigation to data extraction.
 Pick the right one based on how much control you need.

 The Foundation: Playwright and Puppeteer